Automatic and seamless connections for brain aneurysm mesh

 Figure 6

 As we described in the article, we were able to solve the problem at hand.
-Our algorithm can generate seamless tube connections between the segmented 3D model of brain aneurysm and the points in 3D space.
-Utilization of heuristics and algorithms enabled us to provide a way to lower man-made mistakes and profoundly increase the speed of creating such connections.
-We believe that the challenges we needed to overcome while tackling this problem made us a much stronger team in terms of complex problem solving, mesh-related operations and risk management.
+Our algorithm can generate seamless tube connections between the segmented 3D model of a brain aneurysm and the points in 3D space.
+Additionally, the utilization of heuristics and algorithms enabled us to provide a way to lower man-made mistakes and profoundly increase the speed of creating such connections.
+Moreover, overcoming these challenges made us a stronger team.
+We honed our skills in complex problem-solving, mesh operations, and risk management.
+In other words, these hurdles turned us into better problem-solvers and mesh experts, all while improving our ability to manage risks.